DigitalMorpheus/revolutionproject/README.md

 + Follow steps

 ## To Do List
++ HAN Settings on other category instead of TV (It is on TV category temporary, the original idea was to add it to Settings Cattegory)
-+ Mods / Stores Persistent between updates
++ Mods / Stores don't get deleted if (R)Evolution is updated
 + Custom Tool Category with slots for HAN related tools( example HAN Toolbox)
 + Custom XMB Icons
 + Download PKG from WebBrowser